fkrisi11/ViewBallFix/README.md

 5. Drag your avatar from your hierarchy, into the ``Avatar Descriptor`` field
 6. Make sure you have either Av3 Emulator or Gesture Manager in your scene
 7. Click ``Begin Calibration``
-8. Wait until it finishes, and you are back to Edit mode
+8. Make sure the Game View window is visible while calibrating, then wait until it finishes, and you are back to Edit mode.
 9. Apply the new position by clicking the ``Apply Calibrated Position`` button
 <br><br>
 Optional steps: